BlackLotus1974/donorcrm/CONTEXT_ENGINEERING_TEMPLATE.md

 # 2. Install new dependencies (if package.json changed)
 npm install

-# 3. Apply new database migrations
+# 3. Apply new database migrations (if any)
-npx supabase db reset  # Or: npx supabase db push
+npx supabase db push --linked  # Apply to remote (use with caution)

 # 4. Restart application
 npm run dev